 I wanted to keep the rules simple because otherwise I’m bound to break them without even realizing it.

-- I must drink the whole container before reviewing3.
+- I must drink the whole container before reviewing.

-- The beverage must be packaged ready to consume4.
+- The beverage must be packaged ready to consume.

 That’s it.
 Everything else is fair game.